 How to Cool Warehouse Spaces Without Air Conditioning

-Summer is just around the corner.
-And while we all welcome the sunshine and a break from the cold and snow… are your employees ready for higher temperatures, rain and an influx of bugs and pests?
+Summer comes every year.
+While we all welcome the sunshine and a break from the cold and snow, an increase in warm weather patterns could cause a decrease in worker productivity and lead to real safety concerns.
+Are your employees ready for higher temperatures, rain and an influx of bugs and pests?

 How does extreme heat impact manufacturing or warehouse teams?